ducstat/ducstat.github.io/_pages/about.md

 Research Interests
 ======
 My research aims to integrate phenomic and genomics approaches to understand how plants respond to environmental stresses, and to provide breeders with a means to improve these responses.
-My overarching goal is to bridge plant physiology and quantitative genetics to provide a mechanistic understanding of how plant respond to various abiotic stress conditions and provide the novel methods to phenotyping faster, highly accuracy, save time and man power.
+My final goal is to bridge plant physiology and quantitative genetics to provide a mechanistic understanding of how plant respond to various abiotic stress conditions and provide the novel methods to phenotyping faster, highly accuracy, save time and man power.

 Research Duties
 ======